ibm-cloud-docs/account/ts_accounts.md

 This behavior is a limitation of the console.
 {: tsCauses}

-You can use commands such as `ibmcloud account orgs` and `ibmcloud account org-create` from the {{site.data.keyword.Bluemix_notm}} command line interface to manage all the organizations.
+You can use commands such as `ibmcloud account orgs` and `ibmcloud account org-create` from the {{site.data.keyword.Bluemix_notm}} command-line interface to manage all the organizations.
 For a full list of commands, enter `ibmcloud account help`.
 {: tsResolve}